-Nominees for Term Expiring 2017
+Nominees for Term Expiring 2020

-Thomas W. Florsheim, Jr., Age 56, Director since 1996 Chairman of the Board since 2002
+Thomas W. Florsheim, Jr., Age 59, Director since 1996

+Chairman of the Board since 2002

 Mr. Florsheim has served as Chairman and Chief Executive Officer of the Company since 2002.
 Prior to that, Mr. Florsheim was President and Chief Executive Officer of the Company from 1999 to 2002, President and Chief Operating Officer of the Company from 1996 to 1999, and Vice President of the Company from 1988 to 1996.
-Mr. Florsheim also serves as a Director of Strattec Security Corp. (a manufacturer of automotive access control products) since 2012.
+Mr. Florsheim has also served as a Director of Strattec Security Corp. (a manufacturer of automotive access control products) (NASDAQ: STRT) since 2012.

-Mr. Florsheim has worked at the Company for 33 years.
+Mr. Florsheim has worked at the Company for 36 years.
 Prior to becoming an executive of the Company, he held various managerial positions, including managing the retail division and subsequently the purchasing department.
 Mr. Florsheim's day-to-day leadership and intimate knowledge of the Company's business and operations provide the Board with industry-specific experience and expertise.

-Robert Feitler, Age 83, Director since 1964
+Robert Feitler, Age 86, Director since 1964